Paper Pterodactyl Puppet

 Not long ago I made some toilet roll dinosaurs.
-There was a Triceratops and Diplodocus designed and I had planned to add to the collection with a Pterodactyl.
-Turns out it just worked better and was easier to make from paper, which is not quite as trendy as crafting with toilet rolls right now but just as much fun don’t you think?
-My girls were very taken with these puppets, they named them Snowflake, Sunshine and Hearts (the green one is Hearts).
-Here is a quick tutorial on how you can make one at home, it won’t take long.
+There was a Triceratops and Diplodocus and I had planned to add to the collection with a Pterodactyl.
+Turns out it worked better and was easier to make from paper, which is not quite as trendy as crafting with paper rolls right now but just as much fun don’t you think?

 You will need